 The Kilarc main canal would be dewatered over its 3.65-mile length as a result of the Proposed Action.
-Vegetation in the vicinity of the main canal would be disturbed as a result of proposed construction activity and access during canal removal.
-Sierran mixed conifer forest and less than 1 acre of Ponderosa pine plantation are expected to be disturbed.
-Over time upland vegetation would be expected to re-establish from the existing seed bank, natural pioneering of surrounding vegetation species, and the proposed reseeding; eventually the areas would re-establish into natural native woodlands.
+Vegetation along the main canal would be disturbed as a result of proposed construction activity and access during canal removal.
+Sierran mixed conifer forest and less than 1 acre of Ponderosa pine plantation would be disturbed.
+Over time upland vegetation would re-establish from the existing seed bank, natural pioneering of surrounding vegetation species, and the proposed reseeding; eventually the areas would re-establish into natural native woodlands.
 Short-term, minor adverse impacts to existing upland vegetation resources would result from the Proposed Action at the Kilarc main canal.

 Activities at the Kilarc powerhouse resulting from the Proposed Action would primarily disturb the developed area surrounding the structures, and as a result no adverse effects to natural vegetation in the vicinity are expected from the Proposed Action.
-The Kilarc penstocks would be left in place but plugged at the head of the penstock at the forebay; temporary, minor adverse impacts would result from disturbance to existing herbaceous ground cover.
+The Kilarc penstock would be left in place but plugged at the head of the penstock at the forebay; temporary, minor adverse impacts would result from disturbance to existing herbaceous ground cover.

 Most roads to be used for the Proposed Action are existing roads on private property.
 Several short, new road segments are being considered to facilitate work on the Kilarc Development canals.
-The proposed road segments would constitute about 0.5 miles (0.7 acres) of ground disturbance in areas previously logged.
+The proposed road segments would constitute about 0.5 mile (0.7 acre) of ground disturbance in areas previously logged, resulting in minor effects.

-Reseeding the areas that are cleared, as proposed, would re-establish vegetation; however, the existing vegetation communities would be altered for the long-term.
-After the completion of activities associated with the Proposed Action, natural pioneering by adjacent species and establishment of plants from the existing seed bank would create a successional vegetative process for the cleared areas, and eventually the areas would re-establish into natural native woodlands.
+Reseeding the areas to be cleared, as proposed, would re-establish vegetation; however, the existing vegetation communities would be altered for the long-term.
+After the completion of activities associated with the Proposed Action, natural pioneering by adjacent species and establishment of plants from the existing seed bank would create a successional vegetative process for the cleared areas, eventually resulting in natural woodlands.
 No specific PM&E measures have been developed for impacts to upland vegetation; however, the implementation of BOTA-1 would result in the development of a mitigation and monitoring plan (MMP) that would implement restoration of disturbed areas and abandoned or temporary roadbeds.
 Restoration would be conducted in consultation with private landowners where appropriate and may include reseeding with appropriate seed mixtures or planting.
 Native plant and seed mixtures would be used as available; sterile cereal seed mixtures may also be used for erosion control, if available.

-Wetlands and Riparian Vegetation-At the Kilarc Development, an existing riparian wetland area adjacent to the North Canyon Creek canal is not expected to be affected by the Proposed Action.
+Wetlands and Riparian Vegetation-At the Kilarc Development, an existing riparian wetland adjacent to the North Canyon Creek canal is not expected to be affected by the Proposed Action.
 The riparian wetland is located upslope of the North Canyon Creek canal and is associated with two intermittent streams that drain into the canal.
 The water supply to this wetland does not occur as a result of project operation; therefore, the wetland function would not be affected by the Proposed Action.